 José Mourinho Sacking Odds Jose Mourinho has saturated the football press ever since he walked through those Manchester United doors, but mostly for the wrong reasons.
 During his time at United he has been faced with a lot of challenges and a lot of negative press.
 He seems to be an easy target for the … Continue reading José Mourinho Sacking Odds

 Premier League Betting Odds – Popular Markets

 You can, of course, bet on the outright winner of the premier league, as well as the top goalscorer.
-Last season it was of course, Mo Salah for Liverpool, who hit a whopping 32 goals.
+Last season it was, of course, Mo Salah who shared the honours with teammate Mane for Liverpool.
 It will be interesting to see what happens this season.